CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/scheduling/gantt-chart/overview.md

 :::

 :::caution
-    The Gantt chart is available only in [Direct Data Access](https://learn.computec.one/docs/processforce/user-guide/scheduling/gantt-chart/configure-computec-service-manager.md) mode.
+    The Gantt chart is available only in Direct Data Access.[Read more](/docs/processforce/user-guide/scheduling/gantt-chart/overview)
 :::

 :::caution